praveenrajt0413/Online-grocery-application/kubernetess.md

+Kubernetes issue solution
-### Step 1: Verify Kubernetes is Running on the Lab System
+### Step 1: Verify Kubernetes is Running on the  System
 Before connecting Jenkins, make sure a Kubernetes cluster (like Docker Desktop or Minikube) is actually running.

 1. Open a regular Command Prompt or PowerShell on the lab computer.